Justin Grant

-Justin Grant (born November 12, 1990) is an American racing driver from Ione, California.
+Justin Michael Grant (born November 12, 1990) is an American racing driver from Ione, California.
 Grant is the 2020 USAC Silver Crown National Champion and the 2022 USAC National Sprint Car Champion.

 Racing career

 Midget Racing

 Grant spent his early career racing midgets in California.
 At the age of 16, he was crowned the 2007 Bay Cities Racing Association (BCRA) Midget champion.

 Chili Bowl

 Grant was tapped to drive the #39BC for Clauson-Marshall Racing in the 2017 Chili Bowl.
 He won his preliminary qualifying night and started on the pole of the Saturday night feature, where he ultimately finished third behind Christopher Bell and Daryn Pittman.

 In 2019, Grant started racing the RAMS Racing/Rockwell Security in the 4a Bullet by Spike/SR-11.
 In his first Chili Bowl with the new team, Justin won his Friday night preliminary race.
 On Saturday he started 5th, and finished 3rd behind, Christopher Bell and Kyle Larson.